shanahdt/MUSI4331/source/syllabus.rst

 For your final project, you may choose to write either an analysis paper or a model composition.
-You may find models for your composition among any of the pieces and forms we will have studied during the semester; to help you write an analysis paper, I will provide you with a sample essay of my own.
+You may find models for your composition among any of the pieces and forms we will have studied during the semester.
 I will schedule short meetings with each of you to go over drafts for final projects during the week of Monday, November 26.
 Final Project Proposals are due by email at noon on Monday, October 29.
-Final projects must be completed and submitted by Tuesday, December 11 at 5pm, but may also be delivered to my box at any time before the deadline.
+Final projects must be completed and submitted by Tuesday, December 9th at 5pm, but may also be delivered to my box at any time before the deadline.

 Lecture and Reading Schedule